Pattern Hopf algebras: Introduction

+Computing the primitive space of a specific Hopf algebra is of interest.
+If the Hopf algebra $H = \bigcup_{n\geq 0} H^{(n)}$ is a filtered Hopf algebra with $P(H)$ primitive space, computing the dimension of $H^{(n)} \cap P(H)$ is a classic problem, having applications for instance in establishing that a given Hopf algebra is not a Hopf subalgebra of another one.
+Thus, when we establish that a Hopf algebra is in fact a pattern Hopf algebra, we can use these tools to understand the primitive space and the coradical filtration of a Hopf algebra.
+Conversely, this also gives us a very flexible tool to establish that a given Hopf algebra is in fact a patter Hopf algebra.
+We use precisely this method to establish that the symmetric function Hopf algebra is a pattern Hopf algebra, and we conjecture that the same method gives us that the quasi-symmetric function Hopf algebra is also a pattern Hopf algebra.

 In this paper, we show that any commutative combinatorial presheaf gives rise to a pattern algebra that is free commutative.
-We also study a non-commutative combinatorial presheaf on marked permutations, where we establish the freeness, construct the free elements with help of Lyndon words, and enumerate the primitive elements of the pattern Hopf algebra on marked permutations.
-In the remaining part of this section, we present these results with more detail, and describe the methods for proving them.
+We also study a non-commutative combinatorial presheaf on marked permutations, where we establish the freeness, construct the free elements with the help of Lyndon words, and enumerate the primitive elements of the pattern Hopf algebra on marked permutations.
+In the rest of this section, we present these results in more detail, and describe the methods for proving them.